unseemly/unseemly.github.io/index.md

  in which case I could use your help sorting out some details...)

 [the brick wall book]: https://www.cis.upenn.edu/~bcpierce/tapl/

-Unseemly is meant for language implementation, but all that means is that you can get to the good stuff faster.

 ## Most libraries can be shared between Unseemly languages